Dad and Dave: On Our Selection

 Dad and Dave: On Our Selection is an Australian comedy film, based on the characters and writings of author Steele Rudd.
 It is set in late nineteenth century colonial Queensland, but largely filmed in Braidwood, New South Wales.
-The stories of the Rudds have been previously adapted for radio, television and film; this film is a remake of a silent film from 1920.
-Geoffrey Atherden contributed to the screenplay.
-The film featured well-known actors like Ray Barrett and Barry Otto.
+The stories of the Rudds have been previously adapted for radio, television, and film (with this adaptation being a remake of the 1920 version).
+Geoffrey Atherden contributed to the screenplay with George Whaley, the latter of whom directed.
+This film featured numerous well-known Australian actors, such as Noah Taylor, Ray Barrett, Essie Davis, Murray Bartlett, Celia Ireland, Barry Otto, Nicholas Eadie, and future Oscar-winner Geoffrey Rush (reuniting with co-star Taylor in 1996's Shine) as the titular endearingly blundering son, Dave.

-"Dad" and "Mum" Rudd were played by veteran actor Leo McKern and opera singer Dame Joan Sutherland in her only feature film role.
+"Dad" and "Mum" Rudd were played, respectively, by veteran actor Leo McKern and opera singer Dame Joan Sutherland, in her only feature film role.
 The theme music was sung by Australian country musician John Williamson.

 Plot summary

-The film portrays the Rudd family of 'Aussie battlers' in late 19th-century colonial Australia; Dad and Mother Rudd, and their hardworking but somewhat dull son Dave.
+The film portrays the Rudd family of 'Aussie battlers' in late 19th-century colonial Australia; Dad (McKern) and Mother (Sutherland) Rudd, and their hardworking but somewhat daffy son Dave (Rush).
 They take up a selection of land and attempt to farm it.
 The difficulties of the early colonial farming life are portrayed, with its ups and downs, humour and frustrations.

 Finally tired of local corruption and the harshness of his life, Dad Rudd decides to run for State Parliament.